When

 Fernanda Paiva de Morais, UFSC, Brazil

-Antônio Carlos de Oliveira Pereira Junior, Instituto Nacional de Pesquisas Espaciais (INPE), Brazil
+Antonio Carlos de Oliveira Pereira Junior, INPE, Brazil

 Cesar Augusto Missio Marcon, PUCRS, Brazil